-Top Tips For Perfecting Your Rewards Program Using Your POS System
+Top Tips For Perfecting Your Customer Loyalty Program Using Your POS System

 Our team has many years of experience helping retailers succeed.
-In that time, we’ve picked up some top tips for rewards program management and implementation.
-In this week’s blog post, we share a couple of these tips with you to help ensure that any rewards programs you undertake not only meet but exceed your goals.
+In that time, we’ve picked up some top tips for loyalty program management and implementation.
+In this week’s article, we share a few of these tips with you to help ensure that any programs you develop not only meet, but exceed your goals.

 1. Get clear on your retail business goals.